-Around 23% of product returns are because of inaccurate depictions of the product.
+Nearly one quarter of product returns are because of inaccurate depictions of the product.

 Yes, high-resolution photos allow customers to zoom in and examine the product with a fine-tooth comb.
 But they don’t show customers what type of texture, how it might feel or what they should actually expect it to look like in person.

 Pro Tip: When doing texture or detailed product shots, you want your images to be as realistic but eye-catching; it’s not just about showing what’s in the jar or features of the product but displaying them as pleasing as possible.

 3. Product Photography Idea: Take a Flatlay Shoot